arm7254-gene/applied-bioinfo/Week4/README.md

       * Treatment replicate 3 - SRR21835899

 2. How big is the genome
-   Total genome size: 17509287 bp
+   - Total genome size: 17509287 bp

 4. How many features of each type does the GFF file contain?
+   - 2842 gene
+   - 2767 CDS
+   - 77 exon
+   - 59 tRNA
+   - 30 pseudogene
+   - 16 rRNA
+   - 2 pseudogenic_tRNA
+   - 1 region

-5. What is the longest gene?
+6. What is the longest gene?
+   - Locus tag: SAOUHSC_01447
+   - Length: 28,608 base pairs (28.6 kb)
+   - Location: NC_007795.1:1376091-1404698
+   - GeneID: 3920225

-6. What is its name and function?
+8. What is its name and function?
+   - conserved hypothetical protein
+   - UniProt: Extracellular matrix-binding protein ebh - Promotes bacterial attachment to both soluble and immobilized forms of         fibronectin (Fn), in a dose-dependent and saturable manner.

-7. Pick another gene and describe its name and function.
+10. Pick another gene and describe its name and function.
-8. Look at the genomic features, are these closely packed, is there a lot of intragenomic space?
+11. Look at the genomic features, are these closely packed, is there a lot of intragenomic space?
-9. Using IGV estimate how much of the genome is covered by coding sequences.
+12. Using IGV estimate how much of the genome is covered by coding sequences.
-10. Find alternative genome builds that could be used to perhaps answer a different question (find their accession numbers).
+13. Find alternative genome builds that could be used to perhaps answer a different question (find their accession numbers).